adaptiveAudioWMAttack/adaptiveAudioWMAttack.github.io/README.md

 # Dataset

-For now, we only provide the code and data for the watermark replacement attack.
-The complete code will be published after the paper is accepted, or can be released upon request.

 The dataset is available at [[dataset]](https://drive.google.com/drive/folders/1od-PvwZOv4Kz2HTnkbkYIon1qT4Oxiqy?usp=sharing).
 You can reproduce the experiments using the data provided there.
+Here is the example for the watermark replacement.

 - **audioseal_replacement**: Data for the watermark replacement attack using the **AudioSeal** method.
   - *baseline*: generated from AudioMarkBench